CosmicJesterX/CosmicJesterX/README.md

 ⚡ Fun Fact: Once convinced an AI to believe it was a sentient toaster. 🍞🔥

-🔥 Life Motto: "If it ain’t broke, tweak it until it is."
+🔥 Toaster: "If it ain’t broke, tweak it until it is."